Madrid to Athens By Air freight, Container ship or Road

 Adolfo Suárez Madrid–Barajas Airport to Athens Eleftherios Venizelos International Airport

-The quickest way to get from Madrid to Athens by ship will take about 3 days 15h and departs from Valencia (ESVLC) and arrives into Piraeus (GRPIR).
-There are vessels departing 2-4 times a week on this route.
+The quickest way to get from Madrid to Athens by ship will take about 3 days 16h and departs from Valencia (ESVLC) and arrives into Piraeus (GRPIR).
+There are vessels departing every 1-2 days on this route.
 COSCO is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 It is also possible to transport goods by road from Madrid to Athens.
 The total distance is around 3,700 km and will usually takes around 1 day 11h by road.
 Note: This time estimate is based on typical traffic conditions and does not take into consideration delays or congestion.